cactusdanny/CBR-PNK-CSB-Template/README.md

 2. Copy and paste the whole folder for this project (CBR-PNK-CSB-Template) into whatever folder you have designated for Foundry's User Data.
 3. Login to the game as the Gamemaster.
 4. Go to the "Game Settings" tab and click the "Import templates JSON" button.
 Select the file "cbr-pnk-CSB.json" from the folder you pasted into your User Data.
 The game will reload to finish installing the template.
-5. Add the CSS file (See CSS chapter below for more details).
+5. Add the CSS file (See CSS section below for more details).
-6. Add in the icon font (See Fonts chapter below for more details).
+6. Add in the icon font (See Font section below for more details).

 # CSS